-Early decompression procedure is required for contracted and tight compartment of extremity (eg forearm, leg) based on a peripheral neurovascular evaluation.
+Early decompression procedure is required for a contracted and tight compartment of extremity (eg, forearm, leg) based on a peripheral neurovascular evaluation.

 Surgical debridement of unhealthy tissue followed with definitive wound closure is done at day 3 to 5 once the injured tissue is well demarcated.

 Excision and grafting may be required for contractures a few weeks following deep partial thickness and full thickness burns.

 Deep partial-thickness or full-thickness wounds inevitably cause scarring.
 Other potential long-term complications of electrical wounds include:

 See the DermNet NZ bookstore.